Hubert Adamczyk

-Hubert Adamczyk (born 23 February 1998) is a Polish professional footballer who plays as a midfielder for Arka Gdynia.
+Hubert Adamczyk (born 23 February 1998) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Zagłębie Lubin.

 Club career

 Adamczyk began his career at Zawisza Bydgoszcz, of his hometown, Bydgoszcz.
 He was signed by English Premier League side Chelsea in 2014.

 After leaving Chelsea in January 2016, Adamczyk joined Cracovia of Poland.
-He made his debut on 6 March, coming on as a sub in the 91st minute for Jakub Wójcicki against Lech Poznań in a 2-1 defeat.
+He made his debut on 6 March, coming on as a sub in the 91st minute for Jakub Wójcicki against Lech Poznań in a 2–1 defeat.

-On 31 August 2017 he was loaned to Olimpia Grudziądz.
+On 31 August 2017, he was loaned to Olimpia Grudziądz.